RosNaviGator/Kronecker-based-CS-recovery/README.md

 ---

-### testing-ground
-A messy branch full of failed attempts (especially in creating a _DWT dictionary_), plus lots and lots of debugging prints ...

 ## How to use

 ### MATLAB content

 You need to have MATLAB installed: `debugMATLAB`, `hadizandMATLAB` are stand-alone-content directories, just set MATLAB working directory to the one you want to run.
 - Version: original code was written in 2008, I used it in 2024, no compatibility issues to this day.
+- `wmpdictionary` is obsolete, will be soon replaced by `sensingDictionary`

 ---